 4. TAX COMPLIANCE

-- Seadrill's approach to tax compliance is to apply a standard of care to its procedures that is consistent with a group that has shares listed on the New York and Oslo Stock Exchanges.
+- Seadrill’s approach to tax compliance is to apply a standard of care to its procedures that is consistent with a group that has shares listed on the Oslo Stock Exchange.
 Seadrill companies will strive to pay all tax due, make all tax filings and disclosures and submit all returns accurately and on time in each territory in which it operates.
 Documents and records will be retained for the period of time required by relevant tax statute.